 .
 It is the core data model that powers Configu’s configuration management.

-, characterized by properties like type, description, and constraints, providing a schema for configuration data.
+, characterized by properties like test, description, and constraints, providing a schema for configuration data.

 ConfigStore